 Building Permit Applications

 Building Permit applications can be found under the "Services and Information Tab" and then selecting "Applications and Forms".
-Please contact the office for a customer assistance guide when completing any building permit application.
+Please contact the office for a customer assistance guide when completing a building permit application.

 Frequently Asked Questions

 Q: Do I need a permit?

 A: All construction of decks need a building permit.

 A: Yes, all swimming pools need permits, even if they are above ground.
 Also, you should call the office for the additional regulations on swimming pools.

 Q: Do I need approval to change existing land use?